Factbox: Auto, other industries' manufacturing presence in Mexico

 Production: 147,158 vehicles.
 Exports: 130,542 vehicles.

-Japan’s Denso Corp and Aisin Seiki Co have manufacturing presence in Mexico.
+Japan’s Denso Corp and Aisin Seiki Co have a manufacturing presence in Mexico.

+Germany’s Thyssenkrupp makes about 1 billion euros ($1.11 billion) of sales in Mexico, where it employs 4,300 staff.
+It produces steering systems, crankshafts, springs and anti-roll bars for the car industry.

+Auto tech company Veoneer Inc said it had tiny exposure to Mexico and the proposed tariff would not have a significant impact.

 Vehicles and parts comprised Mexico’s biggest export item to the United States in 2018, totaling $93.3 billion, according to the U.S. Census Bureau.